-- All staff receive training to assist them in working with the children in our care and if a child comes to our school with a need for which training is required we will undertake this.
+- All staff receive training to assist them in working with the children in our care and, if a child comes to our school with a need for which training is required, this will be undertaken.

 - As a School we work closely with a range of external agencies to meet the specific needs of the children in our care.
 These include:

 - 1. Speech and Language Therapists

 - 2. Occupational Therapists

 - 3. Physiotherapists

 - 4. Specialist Teacher Advisors including HI, VI, PD

 - 5. Educational Psychologists

-- 6. Outreach Teams
+- 6. Outreach Teams including Riverside Special School and Primary behaviour support

-- 7. CAMHS
+- 7. Child and Adolescent Mental Health Service

 - 8. Social Services

 - 9. School Nurse

-- 10. Paediatricians

-- 11. Health visitors